babashka/http-client/README.md

 > NOTE: The `babashka.http-client` library is built-in as of babashka version 1.1.171.

+> TIP: We test and support `babashka.http-client` on Clojure v1.10 and above.

 ## Stability

 The `babashka.http-client` namespace can be considered stable.
 The